menpo/website/content/pages/home.md

 save_as: index.html

-Menpo is a statistical modelling toolkit, providing all the tools required to build, fit, visualize, and test generative deformable models like **Active Appearance Models**, **Constrained Local Models**, **Supervised Descent Method** and **Morphable Models**.
+Menpo is a statistical modelling toolkit, providing all the tools required to build, fit, visualize, and test deformable models like **Active Appearance Models**, **Constrained Local Models**, **Supervised Descent Method** and **Morphable Models**.